frederikvig/nyum/_recipes/whole-wheat-sourdough-bread.md

 * `18g` fine sea salt
 * `128g` levain

-> Add the salt, ripe levain, and water to the autolyse.
-Mix by hand or with a dough whisk and strengthen the dough for 5 minutes until it becomes smoother and slightly elastic.
+> Add the salt, ripe levain, and half the water to the autolyse.
+Mix by hand or with a dough whisk and strengthen the dough for 5 minutes until it becomes smoother and slightly elastic, add more water as needed.
 Transfer to a bulk fermentation container and cover.

 ---